 Many Hands Make Light Work for Teen Feed

 Teen Feed, located in Seattle's University District, links homeless youth with services and serves a hot meal every night.
-In 2009, Teen Feed served 11,313 meals to more than 470 youths and young adults.
+Teen Feed serves 20,000+ meals to youths and young adults.
 Like all food banks and feeding programs, Teen Feed would not exist without its volunteers.
 Managing volunteers while also meeting the needs of the teens can be difficult.

 It is challenging to identify potential volunteers with the right skills and approach to working with homeless youth.
 "Our goal is to find more competent, knowledgeable, and consistent volunteers," said Jaime Jamison, volunteer manager at Teen Feed.
 This is especially true when it comes to Teen Feed's volunteer advocates.
 These advocates must be willing to complete a training program called The Ropes, which teaches them how to listen to and interact with homeless youth.